 When should you consider driveway resurfacing?
 Potholes, alligator cracks, unevenness, and the age of your driveway are factors to consider when looking into driveway resurfacing.
 Always remember, resurfacing won’t be effective if there is damage below the top layer of the driveway.
 To resolve that issue you’ll want to look into replacing your driveway.

 Over time, your driveway will experience regular wear and tear from the weather as well as its constant use.
 From this exposure, you will start to see small chips or cracks.
 These minor signs are the exact condition that calls for patching.
-As long as the cracks are less than a quarter inch wide and don’t show signs of any deeper damage, simply patching the area can be an effective, although temporary, solution to your driveway problems.
+As long as the cracks are less than a quarter-inch wide and don’t show signs of any deeper damage, simply patching the area can be an effective, although temporary, solution to your driveway problems.
 These fixes are usually only temporary because water will still be able to seep into the spaces, freeze and expand, and then cause more damage to your driveway.
-Patching your driveway will extend the time for a little while before it needs to be replaced but it will also leave your driveway looking uniform as the patched areas can stand out from the older asphalt.
+Patching your driveway will extend the life of your road a little while before it needs to be replaced but it will also leave your driveway looking off as the patched areas can stand out from the older asphalt.

 When is patching your driveway the best method?
 Typically when you notice any small cracks or chips that don’t show any more serious signs of damage.
 This method is also ideal for those that may want to do the repairs themselves to try and save a little bit of money.

 Replacing your driveway isn’t something that we often think needs to be done until we actually notice the damage to it.
 Replacing your driveway typically ends up being more expensive than the other options in this post as the entire thing will need to be redone down to the foundation.
 Although it is the more expensive option, starting with a fresh foundation offers you a new lifespan on your driveway.
 Depending on the climate, usage, and how well it is maintained, an asphalt driveway can last anywhere from 12 to 20 years.